 I make my way to Strive City via an overland transport, a caravan of trucks guarded by The Resistance, which is still operational in this part of the country.
-There are many other people traveling with the transport as well, many of them women or children travelling alone, fleeing the advance of The Bionics, who have gained control of the lands to the east and south.
-The northwest corner of the country, Strive City, is the last place that is still fairly safe.
+The Bionics are in control of the lands to the east and south, but here, in the northwest corner of the country, we are still fairly safe.
 The Bionics will be coming soon, though.
-That's why it is imperative I get to Strive City and convince my brother however I can to go with me into the mountains.
+That is why I must get to Strive City and convince my brother to come with me into the mountains.
 The Bionics won't bother to look for us there since they need a constant power supply and have always centered themselves in a large metropolis.

 I jump from the truck onto the hard packed dirt of the road; dust rises along with the earthy scent of home.
 I haven't been here in so long it seems like a dream.
 Chris rushes from one of the large, dirt colored tents along the road and I smile as he engulfs me in a stifling hug.